-The wind continued blowing harder and harder.
-The man held on to his coat tighter and tighter.
+The wind continued blowing harder and harder, but the man held on to his coat tighter and tighter.
 And continued his journey forward.
 Finally, the wind was exhausted and gave up.
-His attempts had been futile.
+His efforts had been futile.

 It was now the turn of the sun.
-He looked at the man and began to gently shine on the path the man was walking on.
+He looked at the man and began to gently shine upon the path the man was walking on.

 The man looked up at the sky – surprised at the change in weather.

 The sun did not spend much energy, neither did he apply any effort.
-But he continued shining upon the man’s head gently.
+He just continued shining upon the man’s head gently.

-Unable to bear the rising heat, the man finally took off his coat and headed to a nearby tree to rest for a while in its shade.
+Unable to bear the rising heat, the man finally took off his coat and headed to a nearby tree to rest for a while under its shade.

-Moral: Sometimes a gentle persuasion is mightier than the strongest force.
+Moral: Sometimes gentle persuasion is mightier than the strongest force.